Best Things to Do in Paris in March 2025 – Quick Guide by a Local

 French Food Festivals

-March in Paris comes with many interesting food festivals in Paris.
-In March, Paris celebrates the Macaron Day (20 March 2024) and the National Cheese Day (27 March 2024).
+March in Paris comes with many interesting food festivals and celebrations.
+In March, Paris celebrates the Macaron Day (20 March 2025) and the National Cheese Day (27 March 2025).
 These events are the perfect excuse to try two of the most famous foods in Paris.

-Wine passionates visiting Paris in late March will love the Salon des Vins des Vignerons Indépendants (22 to 24 March 2024), with more than 600 independent wine growers from the best wine regions in France presenting their latest wines: reds, whites, and rosés.
+One of the best Paris events, March 2025, for wine lovers is the Salon des Vins des Vignerons Indépendants (21 to 23 March 2025).
+Expect more than 600 independent wine growers from the best wine regions in France to introduce their latest wines: reds, whites, and rosés.
 The salon takes place at Espace Champerret, in Paris 17.

 LOOK FOR THE FIRST CHERRY BLOSSOMS IN PARIS